lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/object-type-builders.md

 Looking at the example above, you've probably noticed that the value for the `name` field resolves to a static value.
 That's great

 What if [we need the field to accept arguments](https://graphql.org/learn/queries/#arguments)?
-Mirage's got us covered by allowing us to return field resolvers from Object Type builders fields:
+Kimera's got us covered by allowing us to return field resolvers from Object Type builders fields:

 ```graphql
 type Citizen {